Sparking Connections

 Example activity: Sparking connections

-1. Hand out a dimension card to each person in the workshop (There are 37 in total.
-If you have fewer than 37 people, when giving them out, order the giving out so that you that they cover all lenses roughly equally, recognising that there are only 5 global-social cards).
+1. Hand out a dimension card to each person in the workshop.
+Note: there are a total of 37 cards.
+If you have fewer than 37 people, when giving them out, try and get an even balance of dimension cards from each of the four lenses.

 1. share your dimension and paragraph on the card with the other person.